jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 This isn’t about pretending.
 It’s not about enabling harmful behavior or stuffing your feelings.
 It’s about refusing to let someone else’s brokenness rewrite your character.

- - You DO NOT need to tolerate abuse.
  - You can set boundaries *and* still show grace.
-   You can speak truth *without* losing tenderness.
-You can confront sin *without* becoming sinful.
+ - You can speak truth *without* losing tenderness.
+ - You can confront sin *without* becoming sinful.

 That’s maturity.
 That’s spiritual strength.